-We are very sad that our lessons have been postponed, and that we won’t be seeing our swimmers for a while.
+We are hugely disappointed that our lessons have been postponed once again, and that we won’t be seeing our swimmers for a while.
 Although we can’t have fun lessons together, your children can still practice swimming at home, so that they are ready when we are all back in the water.
 Here are a few exercises that your children can do regularly without any access to a swimming pool.
 Please give it a try and let us know what you think.

 Blowing bubbles during the bath time

 Aquatic breathing is a fundamental swimming skill for us all.
 Some children tend to hold their breath underwater and some swallow water before their faces comes out of water.
 It is important that blowing bubbles underwater becomes second nature for all swimmers.

 It is best to start slow and gentle with children who do not like to get their faces wet.
 Using a little cup or watering can during a bath time, you can pour water over your child’s shoulder, his ears and slowly move on to pouring the water from the top of his head.
 Ask him to blow out as water start coming down to his face, the same way they blow through the straw.
 Once they are used to blowing out, ask them to blow with lips slightly touching the water.
 Use small plastic balls, if you have any, for your child to blow away.
 There are also some other toys that might be helpful for learning to blow bubbles.

 For children who are not afraid to put their faces in the water

 You can ask them to try these underwater: